htools-org/htools-blog/content/posts/hnsd-raspberry-pi-zero/index.md

 chain (44717):   new height: 44717
 ```

-You can check in a [block explorer](https://hnsnetwork.com/) what's the latest
+You can check a [block explorer](https://hnsnetwork.com/) for the latest block
-block.
+number.

 In another terminal window in your computer (not via SSH) try this: